AXIHIXA/Memo/notes/cpp/cpp_templates_the_complete_guide_notes.md

 ```
 A general constraint of template arguments is that
 a compiler or a linker must be able to express their value when the program is being built.
-Values that aren’t known until a program is run (e.g., the address of local variables)
+Values that aren't known until a program is run (e.g., the address of local variables)
-**aren’t** compatible with the notion that templates are instantiated when the program is built.
+**aren't** compatible with the notion that templates are instantiated when the program is built.

 There are some constant values that are, **not** currently valid: